strontic/strontic.github.io/xcyclopedia/library/mmcndmgr.dll-1CC8066D5AED06434FB58480D3F67E1B.md

 ## Possible Misuse

 *The following table contains possible examples of `mmcndmgr.dll` being misused.
-While `mmcndmgr.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `mmcndmgr.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --